BasicOrganizer/basicorganizer.github.io/basiccycle-policy.md

 - Opt in or out of optional backup features at any time in Backup & Restore.
 - Enable or disable notification categories in Notifications, and control notification permission in system settings.
 - Set, change, or remove an optional app PIN in Settings.
-- Users in the EEA, United Kingdom, and Norway may have rights under GDPR / UK GDPR (access, rectification, erasure, portability, objection, complaint to a supervisory authority), including rights relating to special-category / health data where applicable.
+- Users in the EEA and United Kingdom may have rights under GDPR / UK GDPR (access, rectification, erasure, portability, objection, complaint to a supervisory authority), including rights relating to special-category / health data where applicable.

 **Who is responsible (GDPR / UK GDPR).** Cycle data stays on the device and is not received by the developer through the app, so the developer cannot access, export, or delete cycle data on the user's behalf — that control is exercised directly in the app.
-For information voluntarily sent by email, the independent developer who publishes the app under the name Basic Organizer (contact below) acts as the data controller.
-For that information, the developer determines the applicable legal basis under the circumstances, which may include legitimate interests for responding to an inquiry and, where special-category data or another form of consent is involved, an applicable condition under Article 9 GDPR / the corresponding UK GDPR requirements (this Privacy Policy is not itself that consent; see Privacy Policy Notice below).
+Requests concerning locally stored cycle data can generally be fulfilled directly by deleting the data within the app or removing the app, rather than by contacting the developer.
+For information voluntarily provided by email, the independent developer who publishes this app under the name Basic Organizer (contact below) acts as the data controller and processes that information only as necessary to respond to the inquiry and manage related support.
+The applicable legal basis under Article 6 GDPR / the corresponding UK GDPR requirements depends on the circumstances.
+Where the information includes special-category personal data, processing will additionally rely on an applicable condition under Article 9 GDPR / the corresponding UK GDPR requirements where required (this Privacy Policy is not itself consent; see Privacy Policy Notice below).

-**California (CCPA/CPRA).** Personal information is not sold and is not shared for cross-context behavioral advertising.
-It is not used to build profiles.
-California residents may exercise their rights by contacting the address below.
+**California (CCPA/CPRA).** To the extent the California Consumer Privacy Act, as amended, applies to Basic Organizer, personal information is not sold and is not shared for cross-context behavioral advertising, and is not used to build profiles.
+California residents may exercise applicable rights by contacting the address below.
 There is no discrimination for doing so.
 The categories of sensitive personal information that may be stored locally by the app, and the circumstances in which information may leave the device through user-enabled backups or voluntary communications, are described in this policy.

 Privacy requests: **basicorganizer.post@gmail.com** (subject: "Privacy request - Basic Cycle"), including the nature of the request, jurisdiction, and relevant particulars.
 GDPR-related requests will be answered within one month where required, with extension by up to two further months where permitted for complex cases.